 If you want a simple, free way to practice times tables on a screen the Top Marks’ game Hit the Button is the place to start.
 It displays the question and a variety of possible answers and you just hit the right answer button.
 If you want something a bit more involved there are plenty to choose from.

 “My son loved the MathsRockx app that we downloaded to the ipad – they use current pop and rock songs tunes, replacing the lyrics with a specific times table.
 Even now he’s 11 I often hear him singing the songs – they are addictive!
 Who’d have thought Pharrell Williams’ Happy song is the easiest way to learn the 7 times table!?”
 Tracey from Pack the PJs

-TTRockstars is a website and app used by a lot of UK schools.
+TTRockstars is a website and app used by a lot of UK schools to make learning times tables easier.
 It’s set up based on the child being a musician.
 The more times tables practice they do the better they become, moving from lower levels like busker up to international rockstar.
 Schools who use it can set up competitions between the kids which are often popular.
 There are subscription options for schools and families can subscribe for around £7 a year.

 The Squeebles Times Tables app is great for kids even when they are just getting started.
 It has a training mode where it shows the the answer before asking them to type it in.
 There is also a test mode for when they are more confident.
 Practice earns them stars which they can spend in the game they get to play as a reward.
 There is also a division version for practising the division facts.

 The Maths factor is by Carol Vorderman and covers various maths topics as well as times table.
 There is a free trial so you can see if it suits your child and then it’s around £2 a week.